You are here:

 Date: 2011

-How to cite: “Evelina López Antonetty Mural,” in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/topics/black-latina-women/united-bronx-parents/evelina-antonetty-mural.
+How to cite: “Evelina López Antonetty Mural,” Tats Cru, Inc., in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/evelina-antonetty-mural.

 - How did the artists choose to represent Antonetty?
 What do her expression and gesture mean to you?
-What are the artists trying to convey by painting her this way?
+What were the artists trying to convey by painting her this way?

 - Read the quote on the right side of the mural.
 What is the tone and message of the quote?
 Why might the artists have chosen that quote for this mural?